cmsc-vcu/202310-cmsc508-semester-project-cmsc508-202310-team-27/Phase1/README.md

 Medical Check-up(<ins>Patient ID</ins>, date, time, reason, documentation)<br />
 Patient ID -> date, time, reason, documentation

+The relational schema above shows the domains of each relation and underlined are primary keys.

 ## Queries
 1. What stage of cancer of this patient in?
 2. The cost of the Alzheimer’s treatment?